Reimer, Forsberg lead Hurricanes in shutout of Lightning

 Frederik Andersen started in goal for Toronto and stopped 12 shots through the first 40 minutes, before Kaskisuo allowed two goals on five shots in the third.

-Anders Nilsson stopped all 13 shots he faced through the first two periods for Ottawa.
-Marcus Hogburg had 11 saves in the third.
+Roope Hintz also scored for Dallas, which had Landon Bow and Colton Point split time in goal.
+Bow started and stopped 18 of 19 shots in the first two periods, while Point turned away all 13 shots he faced in the third period and overtime.

+Ryan Hartman scored for the Wild, while Alex Stalock made 19 saves.

-For more AP NHL coverage: https://apnews.com/tag/NHLhockey
+For more AP NHL coverage: https://apnews.com/NHL and www.twitter.com/AP_Sports